cpbotha/cpbotha.github.io/content/posts/2018-11-06-weekly-head-voices-157-melodramatic.md

 I digress.
 Again.

-After 30 minutes of searching, I fortunately landed on [Vitamin-R][6]&nbsp;(the new version 3) on October 29.
+After 30 minutes of searching, I fortunately landed on [Vitamin-R][6] (the new version 3) on October 29.
 Since then, it has helped me to churn successfully through an impressive number of pomodori.

 Why I'm probably going to buy this after the evaluation period: